 Ford Motor Co. said Wednesday that 21 of its North American factories will shut for only one week this summer.
 That includes the Chicago plant that makes the Ford Explorer SUV and the Mexican plant that makes the Fusion sedan.

-The three Detroit carmakers traditionally shut factories for two weeks around July 4 to do maintenance and change the machinery for new models.
+The three Detroit carmakers traditionally shut factories for 14 days around July 4 to do maintenance and change the machinery for new models.
 But they don't have that luxury this year.
 U.S. demand for new cars and trucks has been strong, up 7 percent through April, led by soaring demand for full-size pickup trucks as home construction rebounds.
 And after closing more than two dozen factories during the recession, U.S. automakers need to use their remaining capacity to its fullest.

 Ford said it will produce 40,000 vehicles during the week it's staying open.
 In all, the company plans to produce 240,000 more vehicles this year than it did last year in North America.
 It will soon add a second shift to its Flat Rock, Mich., plant to make the Fusion sedan and a third shift to the Kansas City, Mo., plant where the F-150 pickup is made.
 It's also increasing the speed of its assembly lines, allowing plants that might have made 60 vehicles per hour to make 65.

 James Tetrault, Ford's vice president of North American manufacturing, said that a decade ago, Ford had to idle factories because each only made one vehicle.
 If demand waned for that vehicle, the company needed to cut production.
 Now, it has flexible plants that make multiple vehicles on the same assembly line.
 If the Taurus sedan is selling slowly, for example, Ford can quickly switch over and make more Explorer SUVs at the same Chicago plant.

 "It's a lot easier to figure out how to make more than to shut down a plant," he said.